Jon Morgan

 1. Choose A Business Name

 To transact business under a DBA, your business must have a name.
-You have to follow the business name search requirement of the state.
+You have to follow the business name search requirements of the state.

 The LLC name must be unique and can't be used by other existing business entities.
-This is why you should perform a name search before adding a DBA under an LLC name.
+From my experience, it's best to perform a name search before adding a DBA under an LLC name.

 Some states allow you to reserve a DBA name for a certain amount before you start using the name in commerce.
 This ensures that no one else takes the name you want.